 First and foremost, vitamin C immediately comes to mind.
-It is one of those few vitamins that are more abundant in plant sources.
-Moreover, vitamin C has been so heavily promoted in recent decades that we could hardly forget it.
+It is one of those few vitamins more abundant in plant sources.
+Moreover, vitamin C has been so heavily promoted in recent decades that we can hardly forget it.

-A simple solution would be to eat sweetbreads on carnivore.
+A simple solution would be to eat sweetbreads on a carnivore diet.
 As little as 200 grams of a ruminant’s esophagus will provide the daily requirement of vitamin C.